Last Updated on July 21, 2021 by Admin

 If you’re interested in CAD, you may also be interested in more specialized areas where it’s used in other industries such as computer-aided engineering (CAE), computer-aided styling (CAS), and computer-aided manufacturing design (CAM).

 Computer-aided design or CAD technician uses CAD systems to create design plans for buildings and machinery.
-Essentially, a CAD technician job involves the production of electronic versions of the technical drawings which a draughtsman would previously have created with pen and paper at a drawing board.
+Essentially, a CAD technician job involves the production of electronic versions of the technical drawings which a draughtsman would previously have created with pen and paper on a drawing board.

 - Civil Engineering Interview Questions and Answers PDF eBOOK